zzhalex233/Locate-Legacy-1.7.10/README.md

 ### Locate structures

-`/locate structure <name>`
+`/locate structure <namespace:id>`

+- Uses **explicit `namespace:id` identifiers** (no legacy short names)
-- Supports vanilla structures
+- Currently supported vanilla structures:
-  (`village`, `stronghold`, `mineshaft`, `temple`)
-- Searches the nearest valid structure location
+  - `minecraft:village`
+  - `minecraft:stronghold`
+  - `minecraft:mineshaft`
+  - `minecraft:desert_pyramid`
+  - `minecraft:jungle_pyramid`
+  - `minecraft:swamp_hut`
+- Each structure type is located **independently**
+- Avoids biome-dependent ambiguity (e.g. temples resolving to different structures)

 ### Locate biomes

 `/locate biome <name>`

 - Works with **vanilla and modded biomes**
+- Also works at **mod's dimensions**
 - Compatible with mods such as **Biomes O’ Plenty**

 ### Safe Teleport

 - Clickable coordinates in chat
 - Automatically finds a **safe landing position**
-- If target is ocean/liquid, will search for **nearest land**
+- If the target is ocean or liquid, searches for the **nearest solid ground**
-- Nether / no-sky dimensions avoid bedrock ceiling
+- Nether / no-sky dimensions avoid bedrock ceiling issues

 ### Other

 - `/locate cancel` — cancel a running locate task
-- Tab-completion support
+- Config file:
-- Config `.minecraft/config/LocateLegacy.cfg` for whether could click to teleport and more...
+  `.minecraft/config/LocateLegacy.cfg`
+  - Enable or disable clickable teleport
-- Display the distance to the target in the chat box
+- Displays the **distance to the target** in chat

-### Environment Compatible
+### Environment Compatibility

-- tested in GTNH2.8.4: locating village and mod's biome has perfectly performed
+- Tested in **GTNH 2.8.4**
+, Village locating and modded biome locating work reliably
+- Tested in Biome o' Plenty enviroment
 ---

 ## Notes

 > **Warning**
-> Due to limitations of Minecraft 1.7.10, structure locating is based on structure spawn logic rather than guaranteed generation.
+> Due to limitations of Minecraft 1.7.10, structure locating is based on
+> **structure spawn rules** rather than guaranteed generation.
+>
-> In some cases, the located coordinates may not contain a generated structure. ps:v2.3 later, this situation is less possible
+> This means a located position *may* not always contain a generated structure,
+> especially in unexplored terrain.
+>
+> Later versions (v2.3+) reduce the likelihood of this issue (?).

 ---

+## Localization

+- English and Chinese are supported (since v2.3.2)

+---

 ## Download

 Download the mod from the **Releases** page.

-## Localization

-Already support English and Chinese in v2.3.2